IWSLT/IWSLT.github.io/_pages/2021/shared-tasks/low-resource.md

 ### Speech-Transcription-Translation data

-* We will be releasing small datasets (5k instances) for Swahili speech to English translation as well as Congolese Swahili to French.
-These will be available Feb.
-20, 2021.
+* We are releasing small datasets (5k instances) for Swahili speech to English as well as Congolese Swahili to French.
+These are available for download through [this link](https://drive.google.com/file/d/1lhifoEY0Kzj6s11W_taKoVW_mAvzzZ04/view?usp=sharing).
+The .zip file also includes the validation data in both language pairs.
+The format of the files follows the format of the [multilingual task](/2021/multilingual).
 * You may also use any of the allowed data for the [Offline Translation task](/2021/offline) or the [Multilingual Translation task](/2021/multilingual), i.e. the [Multilingual TEDx](http://openslr.org/100/) [CoVost](https://github.com/facebookresearch/covost) dataset, [Europarl-ST](https://www.mllp.upv.es/europarl-st), [MuST-C](https://ict.fbk.eu/must-c/).

 ## ASR data